What makes design great?

 From my perspective, getting someone into the vehicle in the first place − or creating your audience first − would have to be the most important.
 Without it, there would be no trip even to consider.
 (But, of course, as a marketing copywriter, “audience” is priority #1 to me.)

 A growing number of conscientious web designers are coming to the realization that the client-centric approach is extremely short sighted, self-serving, and fundamentally flawed from the outset.
 Rendering the decision maker’s creative vision becomes the only thing that matters… to the exclusion of almost everything else.
 Very rarely does this approach bring any value to the audience.
 And without an audience, you will be unable to influence the decisions of future clients.

 ROI-centric design wins on the balance sheet, the only place it actually matters in business

 I believe that many designers who won’t fight for the website’s users, or even the company’s balance sheet, are equally self absorbed.
 They’ve realized that a “give the customer what they want” approach is the shortest, least stressful, path to sign-off and final payment.
 They know many of their clients’ choices will come back to bite them in the ass, but they say nothing, or at best, make mention of it once in passing.

 The return on investment design approach embodies user experience, creation of useful content, SEO and a conversion strategy.
 In other words, designing for profit covers all the bases but one.
 Chasing aesthetics, and delivering a very specific look and feel that satisfies one individual, or a small group of them, often conflicts with a far nobler purpose.
 The best designers design for the client’s client.

 Are you of the persuasion that the customer is always right?
 They are, after all, paying for the work and should make the design decisions.

 Or would you agree that, as Google and Facebook have concluded, function trumps aesthetics?
+The audience determines the value of the website.
 And the true beauty of a site is revealed in an impressive return on investment.